swerb420/LiteBot/geminiBOT_LiteModev2/README.md

 This project provides a minimal whale tracking and trading bot designed for low-cost VPS deployments.
 Key components include a Telegram bot interface, lightweight database helpers and a simplified AI module that uses CPU only.
+The TradingSystem starts a single Telegram bot that forwards alerts from the whale tracker and other components to your configured chat.

 ## Environment Variables